Connections on Lie groupoids and Chern-Weil theory: Introduction

-The purpose here is to study connections in terms of splittings of the Atiyah sequence and the corresponding Chern-Weil theory.
-In order to do so, we introduce connections on Lie groupoids and develop the corresponding de Rahm cohomology.
-While \cite{MR2270285} discusses the Chern-Weil theory and de Rahm cohomology for principal bundles over Lie groupoids, their approach uses simplicial nerves of Lie groupoid, without involvement of any given Lie groupoid connections.
+The main objective of this article is to study connections in terms of splittings of the Atiyah sequence and cohomologically via the corresponding Chern-Weil theory.
+In order to do so, we introduce connections on Lie groupoids and develop the corresponding de Rham cohomology.
+While \cite{MR2270285} discusses the Chern-Weil theory and de Rham cohomology for principal bundles over Lie groupoids, their approach uses simplicial nerves of Lie groupoid, without involvement of any given Lie groupoid connections.
 In comparison, in our article a given Lie groupoid connection is a necessity to study the Atiyah sequence for a principal bundle over a Lie groupoid.
-See the discussion around Equation \ref{eq:totcom} where we distinguish the two approaches with an illustrating example.
-Nonetheless, a simplicial approach can be adopted as well in our framework, as explained in Subsection \ref{SS:Comparisonsimplicial}.
-However the observation is cursory and we have not pursued this approach here in more detail.
-On the other hand \cite{MR2183389} works with a given connection on a Lie groupoid, but their definition is slightly more strict than ours, and uses a particular de Rham cohomology associated with a flat Lie groupoid connection.
+For this, see in particular the discussion around Equation \ref{eq:totcom}, where we distinguish the two approaches with an illustrating example.
+Nonetheless, a simplicial and stacky approach can be adopted as well in our framework, as explained in Subsection \ref{SS:Comparisonsimplicial}.
+However, the observation is cursory and we have not pursued this approach here in more detail.
+On the other hand, Behrend \cite{MR2183389} works with a given connection on a Lie groupoid, but their definition is slightly more strict than ours, and uses a particular de Rham cohomology theory associated to a flat Lie groupoid connection.
 The main purpose of their paper is to study the cofoliations of stacks with respect to flat Lie groupoid connections.